Australia–Iran relations: History

 Australian envoys attended the Non-Aligned Movement Summit in Tehran, Iran in August 2012.
 Australia's Minister for Foreign Affairs Julie Bishop visited Iran in April 2015, at the invitation of Iranian Foreign Minister Mohammad Javad Zarif.
 The visit was the first visit of an Australian minister since Alexander Downer in 2003.
 During a private meeting, the Ministers discussed Australia wanting Iran to accept Iranian asylum seekers denied entry to Australia, trade between the two nations and the fight against Islamic State.
 Leaders were also optimistic that lifting of global sanctions on Iran would boost business opportunities for Australia and economic activity in Iran.

 Following the United States strikes on Iranian nuclear sites in June 2025, Australian Prime Minister Anthony Albanese and Foreign Minister Penny Wong voiced support for the operation.

 On 26 August 2025, Albanese announced that he would expel Iran's ambassador, and that Australia would cease diplomatic actions in Iran, following an assessment by the Australian Security Intelligence Organisation that Iran had "directed" the attack on Lewis Continental Kitchen (a kosher restaurant in North Bondi) in October 2024, as well as the December 2024 Melbourne synagogue attack.
 Australia also declared the Islamic Revolutionary Guard Corps as a terrorist organisation.

 In response, Iranian Foreign Ministry spokesperson Esmaeil Baghaei denied the Australian Government's accusations and vowed a reciprocal diplomatic retaliation.
 He claimed Australia's actions were motivated by domestic politics including the pro-Palestine protests and accused Canberra of siding with Israel.
 On 27 August, Home Affairs Minister Tony Burke rejected the Iranian government's claims that Israeli interference had prompted the Australian government to expel Iran's ambassador.
 New Zealand has expressed support for Australia's actions but has ruled out expelling the Iranian ambassador to New Zealand.

-On 21 October 2025, based on the Foreign Influence Transparency Scheme Act of 2018, the office of the Attorney-General’s in Australia issued a provisional transparency notice which designated Press TV as a foreign government entity, related to Iran.
+On 21 October 2025, based on the Foreign Influence Transparency Scheme Act of 2018, the office of the Attorney-General's in Australia issued a provisional transparency notice which designated Iranian state media outlet Press TV as a foreign government entity, related to Iran.